-Join Gini von Courter for an in-depth discussion in this video Connecting to Facebook, part of Learn Microsoft Power BI Desktop: The Basics.
+Join Gini von Courter for an in-depth discussion in this video Connecting to Facebook, part of Learning Microsoft Power BI Desktop (2016).

 - [Voiceover] We've already looked at several…of the most common data sources.…Now let's look at one that's not common…but which I think can be fun.…In the Other category, you can create…a connection to Facebook.…In order to do this, you, yourself,…will need to have a Facebook account…because you're going to provide your credentials.…However, if you have a Facebook account,…let's play along.…There's a warning that you're connecting…to a third-party service.…I actually am grateful for this…because it's good to be reminded…that there are two partners…on either side of this connection…and that at some point,…either Facebook may change the API…which is what's necessary for a connection…or Microsoft may do that…or either company may decide…that they no longer wish to support…this much interaction or collaboration…between their products.…